 I CAN HELP YOU (I CAN ALSO HELP WITH STANFORD AND WHARTON)

+I did over 60 Mock Interviews for HBS Round 1 this fall and summer, those are interviews based on the very same new HBS one-question application you filled out--so I know the latest in HBS interviewing issues.
 I did over 100 mock interviews for HBS in Rounds 1 and 2 and 3 last year.
 Over the past 10 years, I have probably done over 800-1000 HBS mock interviews.
 My knowledge of how to prepare you for an HBS mock interview is based on those experiences.

 - I know typical HBS questions, including questions often asked of investment bankers, private equity, venture capital and hedge fund associates, and questions asked to those employed in non-profits, the military, manufacturing, and technology.

 - I know how to help you formulate your core story in ways which can be applied to many questions.

 - I can predict trouble areas in your application and help you come up with talking points to deal with them.